mobilipia/LIFX-Widget/README.md

 Simply press your light name, then pick a colour.
 Toogle the selected light using the bottom switch.

 A greyed out light name means that it couldn't be found on the network.
-If the widget can't detect your light, make sure you're on the same wireless network and the light bulb isn't eletrically switched off.
+If the widget can't detect your light, make sure you're on the same wireless network and the light bulb isn't electrically switched off.

 Companion app
 -----------